reahl/reahl/reahl-doc/doc/features/layout.rst

       :alt: Screenshot of a page with header, footer, two columns and a few other layout features demonstrated.

-The first thing to notice in the code given below is the notion of a widget used as the `main window` of your application.
-The main window is the widget which will appear on all pages of your application --- but with slightly different contents depending on the particular URL visited.
+The first thing to notice in the code given below is the notion of a widget used as the `page` of your application.
+The page is the widget which will appear on all pages of your application --- but with slightly different contents depending on the particular URL visited.